 - Please seek advice from the Parks and Wildlife West Kimberley District Office if you are unsure about the safety of an activity you are planning to undertake.

 The force of the water from Garaanngaddim (Horizontal Falls) can create treacherous conditions that are dangerous for boaters to navigate.

-In addition to offshore marine safety standards detailed by the Department of Transport, visitors can stay safe when travelling through Garaanngaddim (Horizontal Falls) by:
+In addition to offshore marine safety standards detailed by the Department of Transport, you can stay safe when travelling through Garaanngaddim (Horizontal Falls) by:

 - checking the weather, tide and state of flow before entering

 - not travelling through the falls when the tide is rushing through